A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor

 where $r_{ijk}$ is a residue based on the fractional part of the pose changes spread over the $2\times 2\times 2$ cube to reduce the precision loss by quantization~\cite{milford2004ratslam}, $k_x, k_y, k_\theta$ are the constant scaling factors for the three dimensions.

-Given the \LiDAR local view cues from the local view cells, a calibrating activity is injected into the pose cell network to perform further loop closure and re-localization.
-The activity of each pose cell is updated based on the activity of local view cells $\viewCells$, as defined as follows:
+Given the \LiDAR boundary view cues from the boundary cells, a calibrating activity is injected into the pose cell network to perform further loop closure and re-localization.
+The activity of each pose cell is updated based on the activity of boundary cells $\viewCells$, as defined as follows: